zhan4429/cs116_ctf/team22_report.md

 #### Method

 This is a multi-layer Base64 encoded text.
-I used the below python script to decode 20 layers to finally got the key `key{5925189030bc2af596c7ccc8d925c292ca0e25165965caba71e9d5fafaebd744}`.
+We used the below python script to decode 20 layers to finally got the key `key{5925189030bc2af596c7ccc8d925c292ca0e25165965caba71e9d5fafaebd744}`.

 ```
 import base64